warp-ds/renovate-presets/README.md

 ## Dependencies

-Dependencies are updated once a month.
+Non-major dependencies are updated once a week.
+Major dependencies are updated once a month.

 ## Dev dependencies

-Dev dependencies are updated once a week.
+Non-major dev dependencies are updated once a week.
+Major dependencies every day.

 ## License